hugomods/search/README.md

 - Fast: the [demo site](https://projects.razonyang.com/hugo-mod-search) built with 10k posts (~30k pages), see also the [GitHub Pages workflow](https://github.com/razonyang/hugo-mod-search/actions/workflows/gh-pages.yml).
 - Modes: single search page and modal (auto complete).
-- Fuzzy search by title, summary and headings.
+- Fuzzy search by title, summary, headings and content, the content was disabled by default.
 - [Flexible and configurable](#parameters).
 - Built-in responsive, theme-less UI and interactive logic.
 - Allow restyling the UI with [CSS variables](#css-variables).